Laura-LeeHollande/Laura-LeeHollande/README.md

 # Hi there 👋

-It's a personal github, it's about my personal projects, tests/experimentations and some codes of books.
+It's a personal github, it's about my personal projects, tests/experimentations and some codes from books.

 ## What about me ?
 I'm a very beginner in programmation, I'm currently studying javascript.